2026 Vault Rankings

 About Kilpatrick

-A Peach of an IP Firm
+A Peach of an Intellectual Property Firm

 In 1874, Milton Candler and William Thomson founded the Atlanta practice that eventually evolved into Kilpatrick.
 Kilpatrick was the first law firm retained by the Coca-Cola Company, one of Atlanta’s largest businesses, to help secure the company’s federal trademark in 1893.
 With most of its offices located in the South, the firm boasted a roster of clients with household names such as Blue Cross and Blue Shield of North Carolina, Delta Airlines, and Krispy Kreme.
 In 2011, Kilpatrick—with effective business law, finance, copyright, and patent practices—joined with Townsend and Townsend and Crew, a California firm focusing on class action work and IP.
-Through the merger, Kilpatrick, which already had a substantial presence in the South and East Coast, added Townsend’s offices on the West Coast, Northwest, and Asia.
+Through the merger, Kilpatrick, which already had a substantial presence on the South and East Coast, added Townsend’s offices on the West Coast, Northwest, and Asia.

 Making an Impact